firebolt-db/firebolt-db.github.io/docs/sql-reference/commands/create-external-table.md

 #### Example&ndash;extract Hive-compatible partitions
 {: .no_toc}

 The example below demonstrates a `CREATE EXTERNAL TABLE` statement that creates the table `my_ext_table`.
-This table is used to ingest all files with a `*.parquet` file extension in any sub-folder of the Amazon S3 bucket `s3://my_bucket`.
+This table is used to ingest all files with a `*.parquet` file extension in any sub-folder of the S3 bucket `s3://my_bucket`.

 Consider an example where folders and files in the bucket have the following consistent pattern, which is common for Hive partitions: